 Yes, it is that easy.
 Collect feedback from your customers after every interaction possible.
 Implement small surveys into the customer onboarding process and gather as much data as possible.
 Use these data to improve your onboarding process.
 Make it as seamless as possible.

 When you ask customers for feedback and implement their suggestions, give them credit.
 It will make them feel valued and become loyal to your brand.
 Share customer support data with your teams and inform them how customers are receiving their interaction.
 It will help them strategize their customer needs and offer more personalized support.

 Customer feedback is one of the most valuable tools to increase customer retention.
-Often companies ignore customers feedback, leaving them frustrated.
+Often companies ignore customer feedback, leaving them frustrated.
 As a result, customers don’t come back.

 6. Run customer loyalty program